Gemini 9A: Rendezvous

 The reason for the lanyards' condition was soon discovered: Douglas built the shroud to be attached to the Agena second stage, but the Air Force decided at the last minute that Atlas could achieve the desired orbit without NASA's second stage.
 This dropped NASA out of the launch and meant that the ATDA and fairing would be installed directly on Atlas—not Agena—and by a McDonnell crew instead of the normal Lockheed crew.

 NASA had contracted the Douglas engineer to witness, inspect and sign off on the fairing installation on the Agena second stage, but because Agena would not be used, McDonnell personnel would now install the fairing with which they were unfamiliar and they refused to permit the Douglas engineer on the gantry, over the protests of the engineer and NASA personnel, saying that it was a simple structure and they did not need any help.
 On launch day, the McDonnell crew followed procedures published by Lockheed, which had been copied from Douglas documents.
 The instructions said, "See blueprint," but the Lockheed drawing was not used.
 The Douglas technician who normally hooked up the lanyards knew what to do with the loose ends, even without the blueprint, but he was not permitted on the gantry.
 The strangers fixing the ATDA's shroud looked at the dangling straps, wondered what to do with them, and taped them under the small fairings that protected the explosive bolts.
 After the launch, the Douglas engineer, with the help of Lockheed, set up a backup fairing and demonstrated the problem to McDonnell personnel and to George Mueller, NASA's Office of Manned Space Flight administrator.

 The crew then did some planned rendezvous practice that involved them moving away from the ATDA by firing their thrusters and then practicing approaching from below the target.
 They then got some much needed food and rest.

-During the flight, neither astronaut had much time to eat due to the busy schedule or to document their food consumption, it could not be determined how much of the difficulties Cernan experienced during the EVA were due to insufficient caloric intake.
+During the flight, neither astronaut had much time to eat due to the busy schedule or to document their food consumption, so it could not be determined how much of the difficulties Cernan experienced during the EVA were due to insufficient caloric intake.
 Approximately half the food supply was eaten and the crew did not register any complaints about its quality during postflight debriefings.

 On the second day of the mission, they again approached the ATDA, this time from above.
 Once they were stationkeeping alongside, they were given permission for their EVA, but they were tired and Stafford did not want to waste fuel keeping himself near the ATDA during the EVA when there was little they could do with it.
 It was decided to postpone the EVA until the third day.